 Thirteen years ago we were inspired by the 8½ FOUNDATION.
 Founded by Tilda Swinton and

 Mark Cousins, its mission is to make great films available to young people everywhere:

 “And we have noticed over the many hundred cinema journeys we have taken that our most memorable may be made many decades ago, may be made without color, may be with subtitles or not a single spoken word.”

-Other events include a NIGHT HIKE & OWL PROWL at Sarett Nature Center (Benton Harbor), GATHER, FLAPJACKS & FLICKS – a pancake breakfast with music by BRANDON J. WOODCOX at the Friends of New Troy Community Center (New Troy), an OPEN HOUSE at the new Coastline Children’s Film Festival Storefront (Sawyer), HEART TO HEART – a short documentary about the All God’s Children choir by AINESH SHINTRE (who will also be teaching a FILMMAKING WORKSHOP for beginners at the CCFF Storefront).
-In addition, we’re excited to announce a special screening of the civil rights documentary – MIGHTY TIMES: THE CHILDREN’S MARCH.
-Last, but not least, DR. LARRY SCHANKER (a southwest Michigan treasure) will provide improvisational piano accompaniment for 2 silent films — GRANDMA’S BOY (1922) and GO WEST (1925) which closes the festival at The Oak Room at The Citadel on SUNDAY MARCH 27TH.
+Other events include a NIGHT HIKE & OWL PROWL at Sarett Nature Center, GATHER & KID FLICKS – with music by BRANDON J. WOODCOX at the Friends of New Troy Community Center, and an OPEN HOUSE at the CCFF storefront.
+We’re thrilled to share the award-winning documentaries Free Puppies, Scrap and Sunken Roads.
+In addition, we’re excited to announce an encore screening of the civil rights documentary – MIGHTY TIMES: THE CHILDREN’S MARCH.
+Last, but not least, DR. LARRY SCHANKER will provide improvisational piano accompaniment for two silent films — The Blue Bird (1918) and I Was Born, But…(1932) which close the festival when we return to The Acorn Theater on SUNDAY, MARCH 12.